GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

   will be downloaded with `highest`, the non-matching file with `lowest` priority.
-If the browser doesn't support `prefers-color-scheme`, the media query is unknown and the files are downloaded with `lowest` priority (but above I force `highest` for the default experience).
+If the browser doesn't support `prefers-color-scheme`, the media query is unknown and the files are downloaded with `lowest` priority (but above I force `highest` for the default light experience).
 -->
 <link rel="stylesheet" href="/dark.css" media="(prefers-color-scheme: dark)">
 <link rel="stylesheet" href="/light.css" media="(prefers-color-scheme: no-preference), (prefers-color-scheme: light)">